-End of week - Teacher meets with all children again to discuss progress
+End of week - teacher meets with all children again to discuss progress

-A range of strategies will be trailed at this stage with regular end of week feedbacks If problem persists:
+A range of strategies will be trialled at this stage with regular end of week feedback.

-Class Teacher meets Parents of all children involved individually and explains issues and agrees ways forward.
-(Record of meeting copied to Head Teacher)
+Class teacher meets parents of all children involved individually and explains issues and agrees ways forward (record of meeting copied to Head and Behaviour Lead).
+Class teacher meets with all children involved and discusses agreed way forward (keep notes).

-Class Teacher meets with all children involved and discusses agreed way forward.
-(Keep notes) Previous alerting and monitoring repeated and mentioned at staff briefings End of week - Teacher meets with all children again to discuss progress